Caste discrimination in the United States: Race and caste

-Several observers see parallels between the issues of race in the United States and the issues of caste.
+Several observers see parallels between race in the United States and caste.
 When Martin Luther King, Jr. visited India in 1959, he was introduced by the principal of a school with Dalit students (then called "untouchables") as a "fellow untouchable from the United States of America".
-Though taken aback with this description, King agreed with it after reflection, thinking, "Yes, I am an untouchable, and every negro in the United States of America is an untouchable."
+Although taken aback by this description, King agreed with it after reflection, thinking, "Yes, I am an untouchable, and every Negro in the United States of America is an untouchable."

-In August 2020, Isabel Wilkerson wrote Caste: The Origins of Our Discontents, which argues that racial stratification in the United States is best understood as a caste system, akin to those in India and in Nazi Germany.
+In Caste: The Origins of Our Discontents, Isabel Wilkerson argues that racial stratification in the United States is best understood as a caste system, akin to those in India and in Nazi Germany.

-The New York Times called it "an instant American classic", and Publishers Weekly called it a “powerful and extraordinarily timely social history.”
-The book reached the number one spot in The New York Times nonfiction best-seller list.

-Lower caste activists in India have found common ground with the struggles of African Americans in the US.
-The lower caste activist body Dalit Panthers was formed taking inspiration from Black Panther Party.
+Caste activists in India have found common ground with the struggles of African Americans in the US.
+The activist group Dalit Panthers was inspired by the American Black Panther Party.

 Legal position

-Caste is not officially recognized by law as a category of discrimination in the United States.
-The reason is that caste discrimination was not a well-known phenomenon when the laws were written.
+Caste is not explicitly recognized as a category under most anti-discrimination laws in the U.S. According to some commentators, this was because caste was an unknown concept when these laws were originally passed.

-It has come to light only in recent times due to recent reports of discrimination.
-The California law bars discrimination on the basis on ancestry.
-Dalit lawyers believe that caste discrimination is covered under it.
-Legal scholars have also argued that caste discrimination is cognizable as race discrimination, religious discrimination and national origin discrimination.
+It has come to light only in recent times due to reports of discrimination.
+Others have said that categories such as ancestry as in California law already cover caste discrimination.
+Legal scholars have also argued that caste discrimination is cognizable as race discrimination, religious discrimination, and national origin discrimination.

 In August 2002, the UN Committee for the Elimination of Racial Discrimination approved a resolution condemning caste or descent-based discrimination.

-In February 2023, Seattle became the first city in the United States to explicitly ban discrimination based on caste.
+In February 2023, Seattle became the first city in the United States to explicitly ban caste-based discrimination.